lg2de/SimpleAccounting/README.md

 ## Roadmap

 The public releases are [available](https://github.com/lg2de/SimpleAccounting/releases).
-Please download, test and send feedback.
+Please download, test, and send feedback.

 The roadmap is defined by issues and milestones.